Oceans back from the Brink_FINAL WEB.png

 The project has also featured on a number of podcasts including in an episode of one of Sweden’s most popular podcasts ‘P3 Dystopia’ in an episode about the future Ocean entitled; ‘När havet dör

-Finally, the project will be featured as part of an upcoming special issue of Vector, the key journal of the British Science Fiction Association.
+The project has been featured as part of a special issue of Vector, the key journal of the British Science Fiction Association.

 DRAWING ATTENTION TO RELATED PROJECTS